 When I wanted to dive deeper I referred this GitHub repo to help me understand how and what label could be applied to each element.

 Generating your own JSON file.
-Being more on the visual side of things coding is not the first string in my bow however building you own JSON style sheet is very rewarding.
-It’s very satisfying writing a few lines of code then watch those style changes take effect when updating the report theme.
+Being more on the visual side of things coding is not the first string in my bow however, building your own JSON style sheet is very rewarding.
+It's very satisfying writing a few lines of code then watch those style changes take effect when updating the report theme.
 Equally, when the styles don't act as expected it becomes a problem-solving exercise, working out which line of code is wrong or maybe you're just missing a parenthesis or comma.

 And there we have it for now.
-These are just a few hints and tip that I have learnt as a designer whilst working and exploring the possibilities of developing your own custom theme in Power BI.
+These are just a few hints and tip that I have learnt as a designer whilst exploring the possibilities of developing your own custom theme in Power BI.